Northeast Forest Fire Update - August 26

-- Pembroke 5 is currently 0.2 of a hectare.
-The fire is located northeast of Bissett Creek Provincial Park.

-- Wawa 12 is listed at 0.1 of a hectare and is located north of Nimoosh Provincial Park.
+- Algonquin Park 24 measures 0.1 of a hectare and was discovered late this afternoon east of Robitaille Lake.
+It is not yet under control.

-- North Bay 24 is under control at 0.1 of a hectare.
-This fire is located south of Lake Temagami.
+- North Bay 26 is under control at 0.1 of a hectare.
+It is located approximately 3 km southeast of Buffalo Rock, near the border between Ontario and Quebec.

-- Algonquin Park 21 is listed at 0.3 of a hectare and is located southwest of Dickson Lake.
+- Parry Sound 21 was also discovered late this afternoon.
+It is not yet under control at 0.1 of a hectare and is located near the shore of Nine Mile Lake.

-- Algonquin Park 22 is currently 0.3 of a hectare in size.
-The fire is located north of Booth Lake.

-- Algonquin Park 19 started August 24th and is listed at 4 hectares in size.
-The fire is located west of Foys Lake.
+A total of 15 fires are burning across the Northeast.
+Algonquin Park 23, which had been discovered Sunday, remains not under control at 3.5 hectares, while the remaining 11 fires are either being held or under control.

 Help prevent forest fires